 Other treatment methods include:

 The goal of bracing is to prevent curves from getting worse.
-Your doctor may recommend that you wear a back brace if you are still growing and your curve is more than 20º-25°.
-Once you stop growing, the need for more treatment will depend on the size of the curve and how it affects your appearance and function.
+The doctor may recommend that your child wear a back brace if they are still growing and the curve is more than 20 degrees, but less than 40 degrees.
+Once growing stops, the need for more treatment will depend on the size of the curve and how it affects your child's appearance and function.

 Bracing may not be helpful in girls who have had their period for more than a year, in children who have attained full growth, or are within one year of full pelvic bone growth.